DIY method for producing PCBs (and front panels) at home

 110 volume Hydrogen peroxide + hydrochloric acid (HCL)

 I prefer the second because it is very cheap (although it is more a matter of preference).
 The normal proportion is one part HCL for two parts of a 50:50 mixture of 110 volume Hydrogen peroxide and water.
 If you can’t find 110 volume Hydrogen Peroxide, you can use 40 volume Hydrogen Peroxide (the type for bleaching hair), if you use the 40 volume, don’t add water.

-WARNING: never do this inside of a house, it is necessary to do this in a well ventilated place, never breathe the vapors that come out of the etching compound.
-If by accident you touch the compound go ans splash you hands fast.
+WARNING: never do this inside of a house, it is necessary to do this in a well-ventilated place, never breathe the vapours that come out of the etching compound.
+If by accident you touch the compound go and splash your hands fast.

 This is fine, you can put it back in the etching compound.

 If you think that the reaction is too quick, the mixture can be diluted with more water.

 Now, for the drilling.
 I use a cordless drill… the ideal is a Dremel with a fixable base, but you can also do a perfect job freehand.

 To do the final finish, also to help with mounting, you can apply a silkscreen to the face of the PCB.

 For this, align the impression with the drilled holes and repeat the ironing and immersion process, but only in warm water (not the etching compound!!!! ).

 To do double-faced PCBs, use the same method… first transfer the toner to one side, and drill three holes into the board (where there will already be holes, anyway), and use those holes to align the other side.
 After doing this, transfer the image.
 When both are ironed to the board, put in warm water again, remove the images, put into the etching compound, turning occasionally.